|

 small waterfall with a refreshing emerald pool, ideal for swimming.

-Both Trinidad and Tobago
+both Trinidad and Tobago

 abound with birds and at almost every turn an avian spectacle can be observed.